Optimal navigation in two-dimensional flows: Control theory and reinforcement learning: Background Flows

 The resulting flow is characterized by dimensionless numbers $Re = UL/\nu \approx 8 \cdot 10^3$ and $Rh = U/(\alpha L) \approx 5$, where $U \approx 6.3$ is the root-mean-square velocity.
 The mean energy spectrum, shown in Fig.~\ref{fig:1}, confirms the established phenomenology of forced 2D turbulence.
 In the inverse energy cascade range $k<k_f$, the spectrum follows the theoretical $E(k) \propto k^{-5/3}$ scaling~\cite{boffetta2012two}, while in the direct enstrophy cascade range $k>k_f$, the bottom drag leads to a steeper slope than the classical $E(k) \propto k^{-3}$ prediction~\cite{valadao2025spectrum}.

-To evaluate our navigation algorithms, we employ both instantaneous snapshot and the full time-dependent flow data.
+To evaluate navigation algorithms, we employ both instantaneous snapshot and the full time-dependent flow data.
 The agent's self-propulsion speed is set to $V_0 \approx 4.5$, which corresponds to $30\%$ of the maximum flow velocity.
+For each example, we also consider two different sets of starting and ending points; the corresponding problems are labeled P1 and P2.
 Experimentally, flows with similar statistical properties can be excited by Faraday waves on the fluid surface~\cite{von2011double, francois2013inverse, francois2014three, colombi2021three, colombi2022coexistence} or by the Lorentz force in a thin conducting fluid layer over a magnet array~\cite{sommeria1986experimental, paret1998intermittency, xia2009spectrally, bardoczi2014experimental, orlov2018large, zhu2024flow}.